Acce5sDenied/MCBE_Parkour_wiki/README.md

 Effect on movement: Horizontal acceleration is divided by `1.25` and Vertical acceleration is **multiplied** by `0.735`.
 All velocity is reset on every tick.

 #### Scaffolding
-different behavior to normal climb blocks
+different behavior to normal climb blocks.//todo

 ---